About Us

 Treasurer: Arline Culp

-In addition, she has completed the basic course at HR BLOCK, basic EXCEL course at NL adult ed, and volunteered as Finance Secretary for 6 years at a local church.
-Arline has been a substitute teacher at Quaker Hill school, and currently serves as Head docent and Member of the Learning and Engagement committee and a member of the Board of Trustees at the Lyman Allyn Art Museum.
+Arline’s experience in the finance area include serving as treasurer and fundraising chairs for PTA’s in both PA and CT, all throughout her 2 children’s K-12 school years.
+She has completed the basic course at H&R BLOCK, basic EXCEL course at NL adult ed, and volunteered as Finance Secretary for 6 years at a local church.
+Arline has been a substitute teacher and currently serves as Head docent, Chair of the Learning and Engagement committee and a member of the Board of Trustees at the Lyman Allyn Art Museum.

-Director: Susan Kinsman
+Membership Chair: Susan Kinsman

-Susan has more than 30 years’ experience as a professional writer and editor and is a (semi-retired) attorney licensed to practice in Connecticut.
-She has worked in journalism, government communications and policy, academia and non-profit leadership and management, including grant writing and development.
+Susan has more than 30 years’ experience as a professional writer and editor and is a (retired) attorney licensed to practice in Connecticut.
+She has worked in journalism, government communications and policy, academia and nonprofit leadership and management, including grant writing and development.
 She holds a BA degree in political science from the University of Connecticut and a JD from the University of Connecticut School of Law.

-A resident of East Haddam, she has a lifelong interest in animals, marine life and the natural world.
-She became a certified Master Gardener in the online Covid Class of 2020 and was awarded Advanced Master Gardener and Coastal Certificate Program certification in 2021.
-She has been a member of Wild Ones and the Wild Seed Project since 2020.
-She also serves as a member of the East Haddam Land Trust, Open Space Commission, the East Haddam Planning & Zoning Commission and as the long-time chairman of the Board of Trustees at First Church of Christ Congregational in East Haddam.
+A resident of East Haddam, she has a lifelong interest in the natural world, especially plants, rocks and marine life.
+She became a certified Master Gardener in 2020 and was awarded Advanced Master Gardener and Coastal Certificate Program certification in 2021.
+She has been a member of Wild Ones, the Wild Seed Project and Native Plant Trust since 2020.
+She formerly served the Mt.
+Laurel Chapter as newsletter editor.
+She is a member of the East Haddam Planning & Zoning Commission (alternate), the East Haddam Land Trust, the Connecticut Invasive Plant Working Group; trail monitor with the East Haddam Conservation Commission and is an officer of First Church of Christ Congregational in East Haddam where she is former chairman of the Board of Trustees.

 Director: Sue Stark

-Sue Stark is a self-employed horticulturist based in Madison, CT.
+Sue is a self-employed horticulturist based in Madison, CT.
 She has a Bachelor’s degree in Biology from Lafayette College, a Master of Liberal Arts in Environmental Studies from the University of Pennsylvania and a certificate in Arboretum Studies from the Barnes Foundation in Merion, PA.
 She is also an Accredited Organic Land Care Professional through CT NOFA since 2014.
 After working for years as a researcher in immunology and endocrinology, she discovered that her true passion was horticulture.
 Since then, she has worked at Anderson’s La Costa Nursery in Encinitas, CA and J. Franklin Styer Nurseries in Concordville, PA.
 In 1999, Sue joined the staff of the Scott Arboretum of Swarthmore College where she worked as a gardener and volunteer coordinator until relocating to Connecticut with her family in 2011.

 Sue has been active in Wild Ones since 2007, when she joined the Philadelphia area chapter, Habitat Resource Network of Southeast PA.
 This was a dual mission chapter, also promoting the National Wildlife Federation’s Certified Wildlife Habitat program.
 Soon after taking their intensive homeowner certification class to plan a wildlife friendly backyard for her new home, Sue joined the board of HRN and was active there until leaving for Connecticut.
 She has been a member of the CT Mountain Laurel Wild Ones chapter since then.
-When not gardening, Sue enjoys spending time with her family and two dogs hiking, kayaking and watching wildlife in their own backyard.
-She also volunteers with Urbanscapes Native Plant Nursery in New Haven, CT helping to grow, maintain and sell ecotypic plants for Ecoregion 59.
+When not gardening, Sue enjoys spending time with her family and two dogs, hiking, kayaking and watching wildlife in their own backyard.
+She also volunteers with Urbanscapes Native Plant Nursery in New Haven, CT, helping to grow, maintain and sell ecotypic plants for Ecoregion 59.
 Working with Madison’s Pollinator Pathway group, Sue also enjoys helping to promote native plantings in public spaces around Madison.

 Director: Robin Parsons